Posted on Leave a comment

 If you suspect coccidiosis, don’t wait and see.
 Acting early gives your birds the best chance of bouncing back.

-• Contact a poultry-friendly vet as soon as you can.
-We trust Josie from South West Vets for practical chicken health advice.
+– Contact a poultry-friendly vet as soon as you can.
+Contact Josie from South West Vets for advice.

-• Make sure sick birds can easily reach fresh water and feed.
-Electrolytes can sometimes help support hydration while they recover.
+– Make sure sick birds can easily reach fresh water and feed.
+Electrolytes can help support hydration.

 This blog is general information only and isn’t a substitute for veterinary advice, but it can help you recognise when something isn’t right and when to reach out for help.